Spaces that foster social interactions can improve the world in small but profound ways.

-Melissa is passionate about creating innovative public buildings where communities come together and is a believer in the power of architecture and design as a catalyst for positive change in the world.
+Melissa is passionate about creating innovative public buildings where communities come together.
+She is a firm believer in the power of architecture and design to act as catalysts for positive change in the world.

-Melissa also plays a key role developing our Communication Design and Interior Design services.
-She believes true cross-disciplinary design has the power to improve creative outcomes — the influence of this can be seen in her Clayton Community Centre project, which includes the #ConnectingClayton engagement strategy and a customized wayfinding and signage system.
+Melissa also plays a key role developing our brand and inclusive design services.
+She believes true cross-disciplinary design has the power to improve creative outcomes — the influence of this can be seen in her Clayton Community Centre project, which includes the #ConnectingClayton engagement strategy and an award-winning wayfinding and signage system.

 In 2014, Melissa co-taught the Social Sustainability in Practice course, as well as three architectural design studios, at the University of British Columbia School of Architecture and Landscape Architecture (SALA).
 She is a past member of AIBC’s Diverse Membership Group and the City of Surrey’s Advisory Design Panel, and currently sits as the Chair of the University of British Columbia Advisory Urban Design Panel and Vice-Chair of Board of Directors for the Downtown Vancouver Business Improvement Association (DVBIA).